 This exercise will really help increase the strength of your upper body which in turn will help not just your speed but the power when punching.

 You can also practice doing fast amounts of push in a certain amount of time to develop your quickness and strength.

 6. Using the Reflex Ball

 A reflex ball is also a great way to improve your hand speed due to the quickness of the ball bouncing back.
-This is not one of the most conventional ways to increase your hand speed, but with the pressure of the ball coming back at you, it will in fact force you to be quick with your hand speed or you will be left red faced literally with the ball in your face.
+This is not one of the most convenient ways to increase your hand speed, but with the pressure of the ball coming back at you, it will in fact force you to be quick with your hand speed or you will be left red-faced literally with the ball in your face.

-I personal love to use the reflex ball as a warm up or warm down tool and is quite a fun way to also improve in the following areas
+I personally love to use the reflex ball as a warm-up or warm-down tool and is quite a fun way to also improve in the following areas